ssfsx17/sky-islands/core.md

 Weapon Damage is Physical Power + 0.75x Skill Rating, for a minimum of 1 added damage.

+Mapless: Can reach from your team's Front Row to the enemy team's Second Row, or from your team's Second Row to the enemy team's Front Row.

 ### Two-Handed Reach Weapons

 Added to your Physical Accuracy when attacking with a two-handed reach weapon.
 Such weapons can be used to attack enemies within a 10-foot radius.

 Weapon Damage is Physical Power + 1.25x Skill Rating.

+Mapless: Can reach from your team's Front Row to the enemy team's Second Row, or from your team's Second Row to the enemy team's Front Row.

 ### One-Handed Ranged Weapons